How to return a table in PostgreSQL function

 SELECT multiplication(5, 10);

-As you can see function multiplication return the value of 50 when the two number 5 and 10 is multiplied.
-You can call the multiplication function with different input values such as ‘SELECT multiplication(10*2)’ which will yield the value 20.
+As you can see, the multiplication function returns the value of 50 when the two numbers 5 and 10 are multiplied.
+You can call the multiplication function with different input values, such as ‘SELECT multiplication(10*2)’, which will yield the value 20.

-Suppose you are a backend developer in an IT company and you have a task to create a function that should return the employee’s name and salary based on the given department ID.
-You have access to the tables of departments, employees and salaries which are shown below.
+Suppose you are a backend developer in an IT company, and you have a task to create a function that should return the employee’s name and salary based on the given department ID.
+You have access to the tables of departments, employees, and salaries, which are shown below.

 CREATE OR REPLACE FUNCTION retrieve_employees_using_department(department_id integer)